jlafayette/battlesnake-nomblegomble/README.md

 ## TODO List

+* Overall goal: maximin type lookahead
+* Visualize board (arrow keys to push pop)
+* Visualize board flood fill (be able to step through it)
+* Push and Pop positions (solve popping multiple and remembering)
+* Create tree with nodes for the lookahead solve (don't bother being efficient until it chokes)
+* Be able to step through it with visualize board? go over, go into (like like a debugger control)

 * Figure out how to switch on space-filling/escape properly
 * In space calculation, try to account for other snake not being able to block everything.
 It must make a desicion at some point, so if the h2h squares are too far apart, it can't cover the whole